About Michael Novack - Product Leader, Builder, and Operator

 Q: What are Michael's core areas of expertise?

-A: Michael has five core areas where he consistently drives impact:
+A: Michael has six core areas of expertise:

-- Product Strategy: Turning user problems into product decisions through research, prioritization, and market analysis.
-Michael's philosophy: strategy starts with what users struggle with, not what we think they need.
-At every company, he focuses on ruthlessly prioritizing around impact and saying no to good ideas to execute great ones.
+- Product Strategy: User research, strategic prioritization, and market analysis.
+Strategy starts with what users struggle with, not what we think they need.
+Ruthlessly prioritizing around impact and saying no to good ideas to execute great ones.

 - Team Leadership: Setting direction without micromanaging tactics.
-Michael's leadership philosophy: make the problem clear, explain why it matters, then let teams figure out how.
-He builds trust through transparency and focuses on outcomes over processes.
-His teams at Agtonomy, Postmates, and Dropbox consistently delivered because he got out of their way.
+Making the problem clear, explaining why it matters, then letting teams figure out how.
+Building trust through transparency and focusing on outcomes over processes.

-- Business Operations: Removing friction that slows teams down.
-Michael looks for bottlenecks (where does work get stuck?) then simplifies until the path forward is obvious.
-Most operational problems are communication problems—too many meetings, unclear ownership, decisions requiring five approvals.
-At PwC, he eliminated $50M+ in operational waste through process optimization.
+- Business Operations: Process optimization, system design, and automation strategy.
+Finding bottlenecks (where does work get stuck?) then simplifying until the path forward is obvious.
+Most operational problems are communication problems.

 Q: What is Michael's technical depth and domain expertise?